Date: 5 October 2014. Trash Solutions.

 referencing the new regulations designed to encourage folks to

 forego plastic shopping bags.
-As a long-term boater I don't want
+As a long-term boater I do not want

 excess trash aboard.
 That's not just because I prefer not to carry

-it out to the boat but most importantly because I've got to get rid
+it out to the boat but most importantly because I have to get rid

-of the trash too and that's w-o-r-k.
-In the meantime I've developed
+of the trash too and that is w-o-r-k.
+In the meantime I have developed

 some solutions that might work for your life too, be it on dirt or